 New Zealand Lake Locations

 Lakes also provide a perfect background for great New Zealand elopement locations.
 Lake Wanaka’s distinctive tree is a popular tourist spot – it’s so famous that it’s simply known as “That Wanaka tree.”
 It’s best to visit it at sunrise.
 But Lake Hawea, a cousin of Wanaka, is backed by a very impressive wall of mountains that will make your jaw drop in every season.
-Lake Te Anau is a hot spot for seaplane and helicopter tours and is the starting point to a journey to Milford Sound.
-For stunning water so turquoise you can see it from space, don’t miss a chance to visit lake Pukaki.
-My other favorite lakes are Tekapo, Dunstan, Wakatipu and Rotoiti.
+Lake Te Anau is a hot spot for seaplane and helicopter tours and is the starting point for a journey to Milford Sound.
+For water so stunning and turquoise you can see it from space, don’t miss a chance to visit lake Pukaki.
+My other favorite lakes are Tekapo, Dunstan, Wakatipu, and Rotoiti.

 New Zealand Slang & Maori Words

 Kia ora!
-That means ‘be well’, but is often used as “hello”.
+That means ‘be well,’ but is often used as “hello.”
 Hiking is called ‘Tramping’ in New Zealand, and trails are called ‘Tracks’.
-The longer you spend in the country, the more you’ll understand the true meaning of the phrase “yeah, nah” which mostly means yes and “sweet as” which means “awesome!”
+The longer you spend in the country, the more you’ll understand the true meaning of the phrase “yeah, nah” which mostly means yes, and “sweet as” which means “awesome!”
 Many of the place names and phrases are in Maori.
 Beware, before you embarrass yourself- “wh” is pronounced as “f” when speaking.
 You will also see “ng” together at the start of many words.
 It takes a bit of time to get used to, but just pronounce it like you would pronounce “ng” in the word “fang” 🙂

-Aotearoa – The Maori word for New Zealand that means The Land Of The Long White Cloud
+Aotearoa – The Maori word for New Zealand that means, The Land Of The Long White Cloud

 Haere ra – Goodbye